tmkorte/tmkorte.github.com/_documentation/content-api/index.md

 #### Rison

 ```
-!((f:tags.rank,o:asc),(f:submissionDate,o:desc))
+sort=!((f:tags.rank,o:asc),(f:submissionDate,o:desc))
 ```

 ### Sorting keys

-The sort order supports two top-level keys for the field to sort by and the direction of the sort.
+The sort order supports two top-level keys for the field to sort by and the order of the sort.
 See the section “Website Integration” in the “Rivet Implementation Guide” for more information about sorting.

 | name | description                                                    |
 | ---- | -------------------------------------------------------------- |